mrdinev/classes/docs/chemistry12/index.md

 ---
 layout: default
-title: Year 12 Chemsitry
+title: Year 12 Chemistry
-nav_order: 2
+nav_order: 10000
 has_children: true
 ---
 This is the Year 12 Chemistry class